thenativeweb/roboter/README.md

 ### Details

 roboter will look for test types in the `test` directory of your module or application.
-You can add a type by simply creating a directory with the desired name, e.g. `units`, `integration`, `performance`, …
+You can add a type by simply creating a directory with the desired name, e.g. `unit`, `integration`, `performance`, …

-If you are running the tests in watch  mode, tests are triggered by any change on `.js` and `.ts` files, without taking the following directories into account:
+If you are running the tests in watch  mode, tests are triggered by any change on `.js`, `.jsx`, `.ts` and `.tsx` files, without taking the following directories into account:

 - `node_modules` (nested)
 - `build` (only top-level)